 Q74: Cardiology: PLAB/UK(MLA)/AKT Exam style question

-Today we will discuss another Q74 Cardiology PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.
+Today we will discuss another Q74 Cardiology PLAB 1/ UKMLA exam style question.

 A 68-year-old woman with a history of hypertension and hyperlipidemia presents to the clinic with increasing fatigue and reduced exercise tolerance over the past six months.
 She denies chest pain, shortness of breath, and syncope.
 On physical examination, her blood pressure is 145/90 mmHg, heart rate is 70 beats per minute, and respiratory rate is 16 breaths per minute.
 Auscultation of the heart reveals a late peaking ejection systolic murmur with a harsh quality, heard loudest at the second right intercostal space and radiating to the carotid arteries.
 The murmur becomes softer when the patient performs a Valsalva manoeuvre.
 Which of the following is the SINGLE most likely diagnosis for this patient?